apptainer/singularity-admindocs/configfiles.rst

 ``singularity.conf``.
 At build time, ``mconfig`` will set initial values for these, by searching on the ``$PATH`` environment variable.
 You can override which external binaries are called by changing the value in ``singularity.conf``.
-If left unset, ``$PATH`` will be searched at runtime.

 ``cryptsetup path``: Path to the cryptsetup executable, used to work with encrypted containers.
+Must be owned by root for security reasons.

+``ldconfig path``: Path to the ldconfig executable, used to find GPU libraries.
-NOTE - cryptsetup is called as root, and is *required* to be owned by the root user for security reasons.
+Must be owned by root for security reasons.

+``nvidia-container-cli path``: Path to the nvidia-container-cli executable, used to find GPU libraries and configure the container when running with the ``--nvccli`` option.

+For the following additional binaries, if the ``singularity.conf`` entry is left blank, then ``$PATH`` will be searched at runtime.

 ``go path``: Path to the go executable, used to compile plugins.

-``ldconfig path``: Path to the ldconfig executable, used to find GPU libraries.

 ``mksquashfs path``: Path to the mksquashfs executable, used to create SIF and SquashFS containers.